 - 1/2 cup buckwheat flour

 - 1 teaspoon baking soda

 In a large bowl combine the tahini, molasses, coconut oil, honey and vanilla.

 In a separate bowl, combine the ground flaxseeds, potato flour and milk.
 Add the vinegar, stir well and then add to the tahini and molasses mixture.

 In another separate bowl combine the flour, quinoa flakes, baking soda and baking powder and salt.
 Mix through the hemp seeds and the chia seeds.
 Add the wet ingredients to the dry ingredients and mix well.
-If it feels too dry then add a little water. (if you are using maple or honey instead of rapadura sugar you may need a little more flour).
+If it feels too dry then add a little water.

 Spoon mixture into a baking dish and push down firmly to pack your slice nice and tight.
 Place in the oven and bake for 25-30 minutes or until golden brown.